mint-choc-chip-skyblade/sshd-rando/data/differences_between_hdr_and_sdr.md

 Mushroom Spores
 * The Imprissoned 2 fight after trying to open the Gate of Time has been removed
 * Obtaining Scrapper will automatically activate all the quests associated with him
+* `Earth Temple - Ledd's Gift` only requires defeating the double Lizalfos fight and not opening the chest

 ## Logic Changes
 * Required dungeons aren't based on striking the Goddess Crest at the end (or running out the end